 Since sector 2 uses a more skill-intensive technology, $\psi_2 > \psi_1$, the wage differential increases in the relative price and total factor productivity of the skill-intensive good.
-Gross wages and thus also the wage differential do not depend on ad-valorem taxes τ_k because the Cobb-Douglas production function is unit elastic: the fall in labor demand and thus net wages w_k exactly offsets the direct positive effect τ_k on gross wages \widetilde{w}k .
+Gross wages and thus also the wage differential do not depend on ad-valorem taxes τ_k because the Cobb-Douglas production function is unit elastic: the downward shift of labor demand implies a fall in net wages w_k which is exactly offset by the direct positive effect τ_k on gross wages \tilde{w}k .
+Producers are able to fully pass on the cost to workers who supply labor inelastically.
 Expected collective dismissal costs per worker, λs_k , decrease gross wages as the expected firing tax is passed on to workers (this would not be the case if our definition of gross wages also included the expected firing tax which is however not the case empirically).
 The effect on the wage differential depends on whether such costs are larger for unskilled or skilled workers.

-Under perfect competition employed workers can be replaced without cost so that they cannot bid up their wages ex post.
-Instead, as we will see now, this is no longer the case if unions bargain for workers.
+Under perfect competition individual employed workers can be replaced without cost so that they cannot bid up their wages ex post.
+Instead, as we will see now, this is no longer the case if unions bargain for all workers.

 Wage differentials with union bargaining Producers and a workers' union bargain over how to split the rents of the two sectors6 where rents are positive because of sunk costs C > 0.
 We adopt the right-to-manage framework in which unions7 and (an employer association of) producers bargain over the wage.
 Producers then unilaterally choose employment so that labor is on the labor demand curve.
 Although the right-to-manage setup has been criticized since producers and unions could do better if they bargained efficiently over both wages and employment, right-to-manage for producers is considered more realistic by most economists.
-In this case the Nash bargaining problem is where β is the relative bargaining power of the union, superscript D denotes the demand curve and the union objective is defined as
+For example, Farber (1986) discusses